 A third-party voter registration organization is “any person, entity, or organization that collects any voter registration application.”
-HADC is a third-party voter registration organization.
+HACC is a third-party voter registration organization.

 Lee County Supervisor of Elections